19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [7/2003]

+(2) Where the person who is to undergo surveillance under subsection (1) is a minor, the Director may order the parent or guardian of the minor to have the minor undergo surveillance for such period of time and subject to such conditions as the Director thinks fit.

+[10/2008 wef 10/06/2008]

-(2) Any person subjected to surveillance by the Director under subsection (1) who fails to comply with any condition relating to his surveillance imposed by the Director shall be guilty of an offence.
+(3) Any person subjected to surveillance by the Director under subsection (1) who fails, without reasonable excuse, to comply with any condition relating to his surveillance imposed by the Director shall be guilty of an offence.

-[7/2003]
+[10/2008 wef 10/06/2008]

+(4) Any person, being the parent or guardian of a minor, who fails, without reasonable excuse, to comply with an order of the Director under subsection (2) shall be guilty of an offence.

+[10/2008 wef 10/06/2008]

 ### Isolation area